 With our commitment to sustainability and good agricultural practices, the recycling of field and mill biomass residues back to the oil palm land remains a cornerstone in UP.
 These measures have been shown to maintain and even improve soil fertility in the long term and enhance palm growth and yield.

-In 2020, the total organic matter recycled on land in UP amounted to 558,004MT of dry matter which is equivalent to 323,642MT of carbon.
-At this rate, we are returning more than 17MT of organic matter or close to 10MT of carbon to each hectare of land, over the period of a year, thereby helping to replenish the soil carbon stock which is an important component of soil health.
+In 2022, the total organic matter recycled on land in UP amounted to 542,185MT of dry matter which is equivalent to 314,467MT of carbon.
+At this rate, we are returning more than 15MT of organic matter or close to 9MT of carbon to each hectare of land, over the period of a year, thereby helping to replenish the soil carbon stock which is an important component of soil health.

 Upon mineralisation, the organic residues release substantial quantities of previously locked plant nutrients to the soil which is available for palm uptake.
-The fertiliser equivalent of the material recycled on land is of the order of 34,107 MT of NPKMg fertiliser which in itself has a monetary worth of RM37.95 million at the prevailing 2019 fertiliser prices.
+The fertiliser equivalent of the material recycled on land is of the order of 38,673 MT of NPKMg fertiliser which in itself has a monetary worth of RM89.20 million at the prevailing 2022 fertiliser prices.

-On the more sandy soils in Indonesia such inputs will have a significant benefit on improving long term soil health.
-The nutrient content in these recycled biomass is equivalent to 9,488MT of inorganic NPKMg fertilisers, with a value equivalent to RM11.22 million at 2020 prices.
+On the more sandy soils in Indonesia such inputs will have improve long term soil health significantly as the soil carbon status is built up over the years.
+The nutrient content in these recycled biomass is equivalent to 9,349MT of inorganic NPKMg fertilisers, with a value equivalent to RM22.1 million at 2022 prices.

 The effluent from the clarification station, which accounts for 75% of the total BOD generated in the mill, is processed via a decanter and the resultant cake is mixed with inorganic fertilisers and dried in a rotary drier to produce organic fertilisers commercially marketed as Supergro, Turfgro and Bajaria.
 Apart from adding value to waste, the system reduces methane production by 75%.
 Additionally, the rotary drier used for drying the fertilisers also functions as a scrubber of unburnt carbon particles in the flue gas producing, in the process, cleaner emissions.